-The Federal Ministry of Labour and Productivity recently renamed as Federal Ministry of Labour and Employment is one of the oldest Ministries in Nigeria.
+The Federal Ministry of Labour and Employment is one of the oldest Ministries in Nigeria.
 It began as a Department of Labour in the then Colonial office in 1932 and developed into a full-fledged Ministry in 1952.
-The Ministry is established under item 34, Second Schedule of the Exclusive List, 1999 Constitution of the Federal Republic of Nigeria as amended.
+The functions and responsibilities of the Ministry are captured on the Exclusive Legislative List, under Section 169, item 34, Second Schedule of the 1999 Constitution of the Federal Republic of Nigeria as amended.

-The Ministry is structured into six Zonal labour offices, nine Departments consisting of six Professional and three Service Departments.
-It operates 36 State Labour Offices and the FCT, 23 District Labour Offices Labour Desk Office, Geneva, Switzerland.
-Recently nine (9) Labour Desk were approved for nine Ministries, Department and Agencies.
+The Ministry is structured into six Zonal labour offices, Fourteen Departments consisting of seven Professional and seven Service Departments.
+It operates through 36 State Labour Offices and the FCT, 23 District Labour Offices and the Labour Desk Office, Geneva, Switzerland.
+Recently nine (9) Labour Desks were approved for nine Ministries, Department and Agencies.
 In addition, it oversees Five (5) Parastatals and relates with several national and international Bodies and Organizations.

 Employment and wages